teamoutofbounds/joint-project/documentation/SQAP/Tools-techniques-and-methodologies.md

 In order to get all the requirements for the development the Web app, we are using a model called **[Volere model](http://www.volere.co.uk)**.
 This model contains all the steps that the analyst team needs to follow in order to gather information about how everything should work.

 **The GitHub Repository** will be used as a tool for both the code and also the formal documentation (the Google Drive will still be used for temporal documentation and also side projects inside the main project).
-In order to make it so that 9 people can use efficiently the repository that the project will be allocated in, we have created different branches in which we will base our workflow.
-There are 6 branches in total (the branches names may vary):

-1. **Master**: the branch that will contain the result of both the code and documentation merges.
-This branch can only be changed when the team decides to do so in a formal meeting (documented using the meeting template).
-This will be the branch in which we implement the sprints and also important changes over the project.
-2. **Dev**: This branch will serve as the branch in which everyone will commit their work before being revised and merged into the Master branch. i here, everyone can commit heir code in other to check for errors and such.
-3. **Hotfix**: This branch will be used only when small changes may be applied to the Master branch.
-If something small needs to be modified in the Master branch, the Hotfix will pull the Master, commit the change and then commit said change to both the Master and the Dev branch (so that that everyone is working with the same information).
-4. **Q&A**: Before merging the Dev branch with the Master, there is an intermediate step that will gather both the documentation dev and the development dev (SQAP-doc and Dev) for better merging with master.
-5. **SQAP-doc**: This branch is used for the purpose of uploading the changes over the documentation of the project before merging them into the Master branch.
-6. **SQAP-hotfix**: Same use as the normal hotfix except that this branch will be used for documentation only.
+For the purpose of better workflow, we shall use this **[Branching Guidelines](/documentation/procedures/Branching-guidelines.md)**.

-To make things easy, there is a **[GitHub Guide](https://github.com/teamoutofbounds/joint-project/blob/SQAP-doc/documentation/guides/Git-branch-checkout-guide.md)** in the repository that explains how one can change from branch to branch with a terminal.
+To make things easy, there is a **[GitHub Guide](.Git-branch-checkout-guide.md)** in the repository that explains how one can change from branch to branch with a terminal.

 Also, in order to do split the work and maintain consistency inside the project, the commits made on to the SQAP-doc and Dev will have an specific name regarding it's changes.
 For example: the change on SQAP-doc will have "SQAP-#number:".